newbalancem5/Paladins-Accepter/README.md

 ## Install
 ```
-Copy exe file to your computer
+Copy .exe file to your computer
 ```

 ## Application